ChalmersRobotPostman/installation2/README.md

 Follow the steps under mapping, however we have made changes to the p3dx_launch file to work for our project.

-* How to run apriltags-detection (this can be done simultaneously with running p3dx_launch
+* How to run apriltags-detection: (this can be done simultaneously with running p3dx.launch)

+before running this the first time, you need to make the file executable by cd into catkin_ws/src/apriltags2_ros/apriltags2_ros/launch and then running

+         chmod +x ATtags_test.py

+then, to run the script:

-         rosrun apriltags2_ros ATtags_tt.py
+         rosrun apriltags2_ros ATtags_test.py

+this script is continously searching for certain tag id:s and then publishes a string message to the topic 'QRcode'.
+You can change the ID:s in the script, but the you need to add it aswell in the tags.yaml file located in catkin_ws/src/apriltags2_ros/apriltags2_ros/config.
+You can find more info about apriltags2 at: http://wiki.ros.org/apriltags2_ros/Tutorials/Detection%20in%20a%20video%20stream

 * How to run the postman interface: